CopilotKit/CopilotKit/demos/README.md

 CopilotKit will amplify your contributions!

+# This list will be deleted after all issues have been added

 ## List of Example Ideas (All apps should utilize CopilotKit)

 1.  **Weather Forecasting Bot:** Build a chatbot that gives real-time weather updates using CopilotKit's AI interaction capabilities.